reexjungle/xcal/README.md

 ============
 The xCal project is an **open-source** project that basically does 2 things:

-1. Implements the [Internet Calendaring and Scheduling Core Object Specification (RFC 5545)](http://tools.ietf.org/html/rfc5545) such that calendaring and scheduling information (events, to-dos, journals and free/busy) are represented in the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) data format.
+1. Implements the [Internet Calendaring and Scheduling Core Object Specification (RFC 5545)](http://tools.ietf.org/html/rfc5545) such that calendaring and scheduling information (events, to-dos, journals and free/busy) can be represented and exchanged in the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) data format independently of calendar service or protocol.

 2. Develops a sofware library to facilitate the setup and hosting of calendar services, in which operations to access and edit calendar data are exposed through a calendar API.